-- 1. Touch the $\bigcirc$ touch button. - The time-setting options are shown on the display.
-2. Use the $\sim$ or $\sim$ button to navigate through the - Use the ~ of ~ buildn to havigate through the lines.
-If a second se - If necessary, change the setting using the ⟨ or ⟩ button.
+- 1. Touch the (b) touch button.
+The time-setting options are shown on the display. - 2.
+Use the \sim or \sim button to navigate through the - 3.
+If necessary, change the setting using the \langle or \rangle button.
 Set "00:00" to delete a time function.
 The setting is applied automatically.

-Childproof lock
+↑ Childproof lock